 It is expected that candidates will continuously and progressively apply the skills they have acquired in the Master program in their daily practice at home, in this way supporting and reinforcing the learning process.
 For this effort the candidates will be awarded a total of 20 ECTS credits for the years they are enrolled in the program.
 This part of the program is not examined.

-Cases for case log can be collected only after the official enrolment at the University of Luxembourg.
+Cases for case log can be collected only after the official enrolment.
 Cases collected before the official enrolment will not be accepted.

 Master thesis (Module VI): 30 ECTS credits